The Radio Room Main Operating Positions

 The radio-room (my little museum) in Michigan is

 on-the-air.
-Current antennas include a Mosley TA-33-M-WARC (4 element beam) at 36', a homebrew sloping
+Current antennas include a Mosley TA-33-M-WARC (4 element beam) at 36', and a 102 foot

 Over the years, I've experimented with packet satellites, most of the digital modes, antennas, built QRP